failsatheals/WowClassicGrindBot/README.md

 ### Combat Goal

 The sequence of commands that are used when in combat and trying to kill a mob.
 The combat goal does the first available command on the list.
 The goal then runs again re-evaluating the list before choosing the first available command again, and so on until the mob is dead.

+### Loot Goal

+The looting logic heavily relys on the ability to target your last target using the built in WoW keybinding.
+If you are able to access your last target, the Interact with Target keybind will be used to move your character to that last target.
+Current implementation will not recognize multiple dead targets in a single combat session, it will only interact and loot with the most recent Last Target.
+If skinning is configured, Skinning will be repeatly casted on the mob until looted, this attempts to preserve the target after looting which normally clears your Last Target
+If the Last Target is preserved, Skinning will be casted post looting to check for casting and Lua errors.
+In Loot Goal we only want to determine if it Skinnable or not, futher Skinning errors are determined in Skinning Goal.

+I am hoping with the release of TBC we will be given access to Focus target to give us a target that is not cleared after Death/Looting.
+For multitarget, a method to interpret the mouse icon around the player and Interact with Mouseover can be used when Last Target fails.

+### Skinning Goal
+Skinning is set up to be used the I key, but can also be done by the Interact Keybind after loot has been removed from the mob.
+Skinnable is determined inside the Loot Goal and the assumption here is the Last Target is Skinnable.
+After accessing Last Target, Interact Keybind will be used to make sure the Character is within range.
+Messages from Lua Errors of type SPELL_FAILED_S are used to determine if the Skinning cast was successfull.

+For multitarget, a method to interpret the mouse icon around the player and Interact with Mouseover can be used when Last Target fails.

 ### Adhoc Goals